Dyspersja/WebSocket-Chat/README.md

 # WebSocket-Chat
-Two implementations of Chat application demonstrating real-time communication using WebSocket, ws and Socket.IO libraries, all written in JavaScript
+Implementation of Chat application demonstrating real-time communication using WebSockets, written in JavaScript